Bitloops

 In short

-Bitloops — High-signal context for AI coding agents in milliseconds.
-Best for Teams using multiple AI coding tools needing unified context across all agents, Developers who want traceable AI-generated code linked to Git commits, Teams with strict architecture rules that need automated enforcement.
+Bitloops — Open-source, local-first context layer that gives AI coding agents high-signal context in milliseconds.
+Best for Teams using multiple AI coding tools who want unified context across all agents, Developers needing traceability of AI-generated code linked to Git commits, Engineering teams enforcing architecture and design constraints on AI output.
 Free to use.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.